Skip to content

 • Horizontal lines are often used to mark the support and resistance levels on the chart (blue on the screenshot above).

-• Rays (red on the screenshot above) are very similar to the Trendlines, but they make it easier not only marking a trend but predicting its further movement
+• Rays (shown in red in the screenshot above) are very similar to trend lines, but they make it easier to mark a trend and predict its future movement.

 Note